redBorder/redborder-documentation/docs/manager/platform_configurations/ch7_tools_and_admin.md

     The Mitre matrix is a threat intelligence framework that allows us to identify the different types of attacks that can be carried out against a system.
 This information can be imported into the platform to be used to complement other sections of the platform, like **Incidents** or **Dashboards**.

-    By default, the mitre matrix is needed to be downloaded from the official website.
+    By default, the Mitre matrix needs to be downloaded from the official website.

     ![No Mitre downloaded](images/mitre_empty.png)